 3. Keep it Short and Sweet

 Messages work best when they’re on point, and if you choose to send a text blast, every single word on that message needs to have a purpose.
-Start by presenting your offer and cut out filler words and fluff.
+Start by presenting your offer and cutting out filler words and fluff.
 Your customers will thank you for it and a direct approach is more likely to get responses compared to overly long texts, simply because no one has the time to read them.
 So be precise and be quick, getting your point across shouldn’t look like writing an essay.

 4. Make it Urgent